gradle/gradle/design-docs/publication-model.md

 * To smoke test the generated meta-data before publishing.

+## I want to sign the artifacts when published

+* I want to sign all artifacts published to a repository.
+* I want to sign the artifacts only when performing a release build.

 This list is not complete.
 There are more use cases to come.

 # User visible changes